srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/README.md

 `CIXH5041` backlight never registers, the `CIXH5040` panel probe remains deferred, and the associated `CIXH5010:02` Linlon DPU cannot bind.

+CIX `19f2947` added the `CIXH5041` ACPI match and converted the backlight parser to generic firmware-property calls, but left that parser inside a `CONFIG_OF` conditional.
+An ACPI-only kernel consequently compiled a stub which rejected the valid `_DSD` data with `-ENODEV`.
+Patch `70150` builds the firmware-property parser independently of Device Tree support while retaining the OF match table's original guard.

 An ACPI-derived DP encoder mask of `possible_crtcs=0x3` is expected: each published DP endpoint is connected to both Linlon pipelines.
 Patch `70130` reports whether this mask came from the ACPI graph, DT, or the real fallback.